-Colombia makes it convenient: most of the coffee farms that allow visitors are located relatively near one another, in the coffee-growing region known as the Eje Cafetero, or coffee axis.
+Colombia makes it convenient: most of the coffee farms that allow visitors are located relatively near one another, in the coffee-growing region known as the Eje Cafetero, or Colombian coffee growing axis.

 A great place to base yourself while you tour the region is Salento, probably the most popular town around, with its bright houses and typical colonial feel.
 Most of the buildings have been turned into cafés, restaurants, souvenir shops and artisan's workshops.
 It's pretty, but almost too pretty, even under the heavy rain that poured when I visited.

 About half an hour away from Salento (with erratic public transportation) Filandia is another lovely colonial town which doesn't see as many tourists and which is, as a result, more authentic.
 It has the same bright houses, many of them still being painted up.
 But certain slices of life have been maintained - an electrician's shop, a hardware store, the kinds of services that tend to disappear once a town is taken over by tourists.
 And of course, plenty of cafés.